MaxAnderson95/Shutdown-PC-via-IFTTT/README.md

 ### On your Computer
 1. Download and log into the Dropbox Sync application if it is not already.
 2. Create a holding place for the Powershell script, I will use "C:\Scripts\Shutdown-PC-via-IFTTT" as this is where I cloned the Git repository
-3. Edit line 2 to contian the directory of where your IFTTT applet will place the text file in your Dropbox local sync folder
+3. Edit line 2 to contain the directory of where your IFTTT applet will place the text file in your Dropbox local sync folder
 4. Edit line 3 to change the Sleeptime between file checks.
 5. Open "Task Scheduler" and create a standard task
 6. Give it a name and choose who you'd like to run it as and whether or not you'd like it to run when the computer is not logged in.